osxzxso/extension-bookmarker/README.md

 5. **More by Publisher**: View all extensions by a bookmarked extension's publisher.
 6. **Expand/Collapse All Categories**: Ability to expand or collapse all categories at once.
 7. **Add Bookmarks by Name**: Ability to add bookmarks using extension names in addition to identifiers.
+8. **Enhanced Search Functionality**: Expand search to include all data and details for more comprehensive results.
+9. **Improved Bookmark Addition**: Revise the bookmark addition process to use extension names instead of IDs, enhancing sorted display and real-time updates when providing input.
+10. **Unified Input Instructions**: Place all input instructions in a common location, either as a placeholder or below the input area.
+11. **Visual Cues for Bookmarks**: Ability to mark bookmarks as favorites or a priority level.
+Prepend stars for favorites and colored circles for priority (red for lowest, yellow for middle, green for highest).
+Introduce a permanent nested folder, after "Default", to display favorite and priority bookmarks, ensuring only visual duplication.
+12. **Drag-and-Drop Functionality**: Enable drag-and-drop functionality for moving bookmarks between categories.

 CURRENT VERSION - 1.0.0
 -----------------------